Message Passing Interface: Overview

 MPI is a communication protocol for programming parallel computers.
 Both point-to-point and collective communication are supported.
-MPI "is a message-passing application programmer interface, together with protocol and semantic specifications for how its features must behave in any implementation."
+MPI "is a message-passing application programmer interface, together with protocol and semantic specifications for how its features must behave in any implementation".
 MPI's goals are high performance, scalability, and portability.
 MPI remained the dominant model used in high-performance computing as of 2006.

+The standard’s goals include high performance, scalability, and portability across parallel computing architectures.
+Although not governed by a formal international standards body, MPI is widely regarded as a de facto standard for message passing in high-performance computing applications.

 MPI is not sanctioned by any major standards body; nevertheless, it has become a de facto standard for communication among processes that model a parallel program running on a distributed memory system.
 Actual distributed memory supercomputers such as computer clusters often run such programs.

 The principal MPI-1 model has no shared memory concept, and MPI-2 has only a limited distributed shared memory concept.
-Nonetheless, MPI programs are regularly run on shared memory computers, and both MPICH and Open MPI can use shared memory for message transfer if it is available.
-Designing programs around the MPI model (contrary to explicit shared memory models) has advantages when running on NUMA architectures since MPI encourages memory locality.
-Explicit shared memory programming was introduced in MPI-3.
+Nonetheless, MPI programs are regularly run on shared-memory computers, and both MPICH and Open MPI can use shared memory for message transfer if it is available.
+Designing programs around the MPI model (contrary to explicit shared memory models) has advantages when running on NUMA architectures, since MPI encourages memory locality.
+Explicit shared-memory programming was introduced in MPI-3.

 Although MPI belongs in layers 5 and higher of the OSI Reference Model, implementations may cover most layers, with sockets and Transmission Control Protocol (TCP) used in the transport layer.

 Most MPI implementations consist of a specific set of routines directly callable from C, C++, Fortran (i.e., an API) and any language able to interface with such libraries, including C#, Java or Python.
-The advantages of MPI over older message passing libraries are portability (because MPI has been implemented for almost every distributed memory architecture) and speed (because each implementation is in principle optimized for the hardware on which it runs).
+The advantages of MPI over older message-passing libraries are portability (because MPI has been implemented for almost every distributed-memory architecture) and speed (because each implementation is in principle optimized for the hardware on which it runs).

 MPI uses Language Independent Specifications (LIS) for calls and language bindings.
-The first MPI standard specified ANSI C and Fortran-77 bindings together with the LIS.
+The first MPI standard specified ANSI C and Fortran 77 bindings together with the LIS.
 The draft was presented at Supercomputing 1994 (November 1994) and finalized soon thereafter.
-About 128 functions constitute the MPI-1.3 standard which was released as the final end of the MPI-1 series in 2008.
+About 128 functions constitute the MPI-1.3 standard, which was released as the final end of the MPI-1 series in 2008.

 At present, the standard has several versions: version 1.3 (commonly abbreviated MPI-1), which emphasizes message passing and has a static runtime environment, MPI-2.2 (MPI-2), which includes new features such as parallel I/O, dynamic process management and remote memory operations, and MPI-3.1 (MPI-3), which includes extensions to the collective operations with non-blocking versions and extensions to the one-sided operations.